AI agent guardrails compared by enforcement layer

 Output validationPython framework for validating and structuring LLM outputs.
 The core concept is the Guard: a composable pipeline of validators that intercept LLM responses and enforce constraints.
 Extensive validator ecosystem for toxicity, PII detection, format compliance, and hallucination detection.

-Best for: Teams that need to validate LLM output quality, enforce format constraints, and catch hallucinations.
+Fit: Teams that need to validate LLM output quality, enforce format constraints, and catch hallucinations.

 Honest limitation: Validates outputs after the model generates them.
 If the agent took a real-world action (sent an email, deleted a file), the output filter catches the response, not the action.